 Since a sizable percentage all Internet traffic originates with organic search, this makes alliances with influencers an important part of building a business online, generating Web traffic, and making money.

-Why influencers are important for business
+Why influencers are important

 As more and more enterprises (in the coming years) wake up to the fact that social influence (in the hands of prominent people) is the real online marketing prize, so the fight to win alliances and allegiance with desirable individuals will intensify.